- Things to Do

 The best subs and sweet tea in town!
 This Jacksonville Beach favorite has been around for nearly 30 years, and with good reason.
 On your first visit go for their #1 best seller – the Peruvian.
 With ham, genoa salami, bacon, Italian sausage, provolone and Peruvian sauce it has everything you want and more!
 Of course don’t forget to wash it down with some sweet tea.

 For upscale dining right by the beach, Azurea is a must.
 Their long line catch 3 ways uses the freshest locally caught fish and gives you a great variety of preparations to enjoy it.
 The 3 ways: grilled with tropical fruit salpicone, bronzed with a citrus butter emulsion, and cooked in beignet batter with a smoked Vidalia remoulade.
 Fish 3 ways, all delicious.

 Beach Road Fish & Chicken Dinners features fresh, locally sourced fish and seafood, as well as Southern fried chicken with traditional fixin's that has made us a favorite with residents and visitors alike for generations.

-Biscottis is well known throughout Jacksonville for their decadent desserts.
-The menu changes daily, but their signature dish is the croissant bread pudding.
+Biscottis is well known throughout Jacksonville for its decadent desserts.
+The menu changes daily, but their signature dish is bread pudding.
 This confectionary delight is served warm with vanilla ice cream, and it will melt your heart it’s so good.